AG: High court should decide if DC sniper gets resentenced

-RICHMOND, Va. — Virginia’s attorney general said he’ll ask the U.S. Supreme Court to decide if D.C. sniper Lee Boyd Malvo should get a new sentencing hearing.
+RICHMOND, Va. — Virginia’s attorney general said he’ll ask the U.S. Supreme Court to decide if Washington, D.C., sniper Lee Boyd Malvo should get a new sentencing hearing.

-AG Mark Herring said in a statement Friday that Malvo’s resentencing should be put on hold as he seeks the high court’s review.
+Attorney General Mark Herring said in a statement Friday that Malvo’s resentencing should be put on hold as he seeks the Supreme Court’s review.
 Herring asked the 4th U.S. Circuit Court of Appeals to halt a recent order that granted Malvo a new penalty hearing.

 Malvo was 17 when he and John Allen Muhammad fatally shot 10 people in the Washington area in 2002.
 Muhammad was executed.
 Malvo got several life terms, including four in Virginia.